yevheniya-nosyk/imc2023-ede/README.md

 ### Scanning interfaces

-Add one IP address or a comma-sepatared list of source IPs that we will scan from as `SCAN_SOURCE_IPS`.
+Variable `SCAN_SOURCE_IPS` should contain one or more comma-separated source IPs to be used for scanning.
 If using multiple addresses, you can generate the list dynamically:

 ```bash
 SCAN_SOURCE_IPS=$(for host in {2..254}; do echo 1.1.1.$host; done | tr '\n' ',' | sed '$ s/.$//')